-- Europe has dominated cartography for so long that its central place on the world map seems normal
+- Europe has dominated cartography for so long that its central place on the world map seems normal.

-- However, as the economic centre of gravity shifts east and the climate warms up, tomorrow's map may be very different
+- However, as the economic centre of gravity shifts east and the climate warms up, tomorrow's map may be very different.

-- Focusing on both China and Arctic shipping lanes, this vertical representation could be the world map of the future
+- Focusing on both China and Arctic shipping lanes, this vertical representation could be the world map of the future.

 The world, but not as we know it

 The eye scouts elsewhere for a place to land: not the Indian Ocean, which dominates the middle of the map, but some terra firma.
 Antarctica and Australia are too small, mere stepping stones for the land mass of Asia.
-Ultimately our gaze is drawn towards China, the lynchpin of this unfamiliar world.
+Ultimately our gaze is drawn toward China, the lynchpin of this unfamiliar world.

 China’s ‘ten-dash line’